-It has been my honor to serve you on Seattle City Council since 2017.
+It has been my honor to serve over 750,000 residents citywide on Seattle City Council since 2017.
 We have brought together diverse coalitions to pass progressive and impactful policy change.
 Bringing together labor, business, housing, transportation, racial equity and environmental justice advocates to pass the JumpStart Seattle progressive revenue plan and COVID relief in 2020.
 Leading the council on workers’ rights, I also championed Seattle’s groundbreaking Domestic Workers Bill of Rights that served as a model for national efforts to improve wages and protections for vulnerable workers in 2018, and passed legislation to secure health care and protections for hotel workers in 2019.
 As the Chair of Housing, one of my first bills in 2018 ensured surplus city and other publicly-owned land would be made available for affordable housing and direct housing services – not sold to the highest bidder.
 Working together we have provided greater economic security for small businesses and childcare workers, rental assistance for working families, cash relief for immigrants and refugees, food security for Seattle families during the current pandemic crisis, and this relief helps provide a foundation for a more equitable economy when we recover.

 There has been tremendous loss in 2020, both lost lives and lost livelihoods.
 Far too much, and far too many people impacted by the incompetence of the Trump administration.
 As we seek to rebuild and recover from the impacts of the deadly pandemic at the local level, I will continue to work with you to deliver on the vision of a Seattle economy that works for all, to rebuild in a more equitable way so no one is left out, and to do so with the urgency these compounding crises demand.